LogtalkDotOrg/logtalk3/examples/pengines/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

 This example illustrates how to use SWI-Prolog Pengines from objects.
-Two versions are provided.
-The first version, `dumper`, simply writes all the pengine answers to the current output.
-The second version, `engines`, uses a threaded engine to provide an interface to the pengine in order to access the answers on demand while (1) abstracting that a pengine is being used for the computations and (2) asking the pengine to compute the next solution when the current solution is retrieved.
-This shows how an application can ask the abstracted pengine to compute answers and then go do something else until it needs to access the answers.
-This example started from a port of the pengines example found at:
+It is based on simple example provided in the Pengines documentation:

 https://www.swi-prolog.org/pldoc/man?section=pengine-examples

+The main issue when reusing the original example code from within an object is that the `pengines:pengine_create/1` meta-predicate template is ambiguous due to the use of `:` as the meta-predicate argument specifier (Logtalk is not based on a predicate-prefixing mechanism as used by Prolog modules).
+Thus, we must override the template using the following directive to avoid a compilation error:

+	:- meta_predicate(pengines:pengine_create(*)).

+Two object versions are provided.
+The first version, `dumper`, uses the original example code plus the overriding directive above to write all the pengine answers to the current output.

+The second version, `engines`, uses a threaded engine to provide an interface to the pengine in order to access the answers on demand while (1) abstracting that a pengine is being used for the computations, (2) asking the pengine to compute the next solution when the current solution is retrieved, and (3) easily collect all solutions to a query in a list.

-The minimal `pengine_server` Prolog module code is also based on the pengines documentation, available at:
+The minimal `pengine_server` Prolog module code is also based on the pengines documentation available at:

 https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/pengines.html%27)